ac1dbabe/gpsF3XTracker-for-Ethos/README.md

 ## 3. Known limitations
 - Due to accuracy of GPS sensors (e.g. FrSky GPS ADV has horizontal accuracy approx 2.5m CEP, RCGPS-F3x 1.5 m CEP with SBAS) and telemetry latency the turn signals are not 100% precise, but still give a good F3F-experience.
 Issue can be worse for F3B speed tasks
 - Sometimes there is a GPS-drift of given start point.
 In this case the whole course might drift to left or right some meters, because the turn positions are calculated in relation to the start point
-- The application supports GPS coordinates with 7 decimals, Ethos but currently does not support full editing of such numbers, so editing must be done in an external editor
+- The application supports GPS coordinates with 7 decimals to keep format provided by GPS units.
+Ethos but currently does not support full editing of such numbers, so editing of coordinates in the locations.lua file must be done in an external editor
 - Max 14 fully defined and one "live" event sites are supported
 - Application texts and menus are only in English.
 Speech announcements are given in language configured in the transmitter
 - Application is resource demanding.
 There should not be many other widgets/system tools/tasks/sources running on transmitter otherwise accuracy of application can be compromised.
 It is valid also vice versa, so other applications can be affected by the GPS F3X Tracker